 Fasten off and leave a long tail for sewing.
 Sew the hair cap onto the hair.

-The clothes patterns were designed using the same hook and yarn size as the doll.
+Tip: The clothes were designed using the same hook and yarn size as the doll.
 However, as you are making the clothes, keep trying them on your doll to ensure that they fit.
-If they are too big or too snug, go up or down a hook size.
+If they are too snug or too big, you can go up or down a hook size.